Thomasrider/Python-and-Neuroimaging/Creating a Video from Structural Data for Beginners.md

 If you are trying this out for yourself, I would be happy to help you with any problems along the way.
 Just comment here or write me an email.

-You can download the full code of the project here and the video in the files section above.
+You can download the full code of the project [here] (https://github.com/Thomasrider/Python-and-Neuroimaging/blob/master/neurovid.py) and the video [here] (https://github.com/Thomasrider/Python-and-Neuroimaging/blob/master/video.mp4).